rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

     deck = Deck()
     print(deck)

 This creates one instance of a `Deck` and prints it.
 When run, your program will hopefully report that the deck contains 52 cards!
+If not, retrace your steps and ask for help.

 {% next %}